merkwur/tone-playground/README.md

  - *There are minor and major multiple bugs that exist*

 ## To-Do
+ - Color picking for the connections.
+ - Establish a connection from input to output. -Now only connection can be created from output to input drag and drop-
+ - Showing the lines while dragging. -Now, the line only becomes visible when the connection is valid.
+It has the advantage of not seeing the edges between the nodes unless there is a connection, however, it can be solved more visually plausible manner-

- - There is an issue with the Transport.
+ - There is an issue with the Tone Transport node.
 It should be easy to fix or need to create a new clock system.
  - An Envelope component has missing functionality.
 On-graph value manipulation is pretty much in need.
 Later, animation of the value passing through the envelope.
  - Waveform and FFT visualizers.
 Waveform also should support the Lissajous curves.
  - Each node section needs to be redesigned according to easy-to-use UI/UX